A University of New England class volunteered at the Scarborough Land Trust’s bioblitz to help advance a land conservation project.

 “It was a really great opportunity to network.
 As someone who wants a career as an ornithologist, that’s important,” Hines said.

 Six of the 12 students in Perlut’s bird-banding class volunteered at the Oct.
-5 event, called a bioblitz, to survey birds, while other naturalists tallied and cataloged the insects and plants that were found — including Joe Kunkel, a UNE research professor, who led volunteers in the insect identification.
+5 event, called a bioblitz, to survey birds, while other naturalists tallied and cataloged the insects and plants that were found — including Joe Kunkel, a UNE research associate, who led volunteers in the insect identification.

 As a result of the partnership, the land trust received a $24,000 Maine Outdoor Heritage Fund grant because the fund encourages partnerships with nonprofits, universities, and government agencies.